NINAnor/ecRxiv/README.md

 -   `NAME` = four letter code for the indicator name (usually the first four letters of the full name, e.g. ALIE for the the indicator Alien Species)

--   `XXX` = three digit major version number.
+-   `XXX` = three digit **major version number**.
 Major versions include substantial updates to the methodology or data origins behind the indicator.
 If the same indicator is used more-or-less in the same way for two ecosystem types, version number can also refer to ecosystem type.

--   `YYY` = three digit minor version number.
-Minor version changes include updates bigger than just an increase in the data (e.g. from a yearly update), but smaller than a major update.
+Each indicator (each unique indicator ID) will also have its own **version number**, where 000.001 denotes a dirst draft not ready for wide use, and 001.000 is used for the first operational version.

-If unsure about how to name you version, note that major version are published side-by-side, whereas minor versions overwrite each other.
+The version number is not part of the indicator ID, and subsequent versions overwrite each other.